 - Consider Filing Method Used: Be aware that only My PAA screen-prepared filings and imported filings have up-front My PAA validations, which help to reduce filing errors prior to submission.
 If you upload filings instead, the premium validations will not occur until after submission; therefore, be sure to closely review the data prepared in approved vendor software products for accuracy prior to uploading the file.

-- Submit the Filing and Print Receipt: Be sure to click the submit button to transfer your filings to PBGC.
-For My PAA screen-prepared filings and imported filings, all e-filing team members can see a receipt that shows the date and time that PBGC received the filing along with all the filing data submitted (on the Plan Page).
-For uploaded filings, only the uploader can see the date and time that PBGC received the file as well as the data submitted on most filings (via his/her Home Page).
+- Submit the Filing and Print Receipt: Be sure that you have successfully submitted the filing to PBGC.
+If you (or other team members) have the plan in your account, you can view the Plan Page to see the filing receipt that shows the date and time that PBGC received the filing along with all the filing data submitted.
 It is also suggested that you review the plan’s Account History to verify the posting of the filing/payment and to verify that the plan year is paid in full.

 - Final Filing: If you report that this is the plan's final filing, be sure to complete and submit any additional required filings/information to PBGC.
 For example, if the plan will terminate in a standard termination, the appropriate standard termination forms must be submitted to PBGC.

 We use the following contact information that is reported on the premium filing in the sections called "Plan Administrator Information" and "Additional Plan Contact (optional)":

 - We send official correspondence to the Plan Administrator's name and address and include the Contact Person's name in the "attention" line of mailings.

 - If we have questions about the filing, we call or send an email to the person identified as the Contact Person.